Senforsce/tndr/docs/docs/08-hosting-and-deployment/02-hosting-using-docker.md

 # Hosting using Docker

-Applications that use t1 can be deployed using the same techniques and platforms as any other Go application.
+Applications that use tndr can be deployed using the same techniques and platforms as any other Go application.

 An example Dockerfile is provided in the https://github.com/senforsce/tndr/tree/main/examples/counter-basic example.